mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 The steps below describe how to customize the OpenShift installation.

-The manifests directory will be copied to the bootstrap and applied when the core components are initialing the Control Plane.
+The manifests directory will be copied to the bootstrap host and applied when the core components are initialing the Control Plane.

 #### Create custom manifests for CCM

+If a Cloud Controller Manager (CCM) is available for the platform, it can be incorporated by custom manifests added in the install directory.

+This section describes the minimal requirements to be defined in those custom manifests.

-In that stage, the Cloud Controller Manager (CCM) manifests must be created, as it is responsible to initialize the nodes.
-A set of tolerations must be set to the pod spec to ensure the controllers are initialized even if the node is not yet ready.
+1) A set of tolerations must be set to the CCM's pod spec to ensure the controllers are initialized even if the node is not yet ready.

 ```yaml